wwPDB/protein-modification-extension/Protein_modifications.md

 _pdbx_chem_comp_pcm.uniprot_generic_ptm_accession

 There is some overlap in the PTM definitions in the UniProt controlled vocabulary.
-This is because some of the UniProt definitions refer to protein modifications that are not chemically unique.
+This is because some of the UniProt definitions refer to PCMs that are not chemically unique.

 For example there are 3 definitions for Phosphohistidine: